-- Soak time (mm:ss) The soak time is the time period between a wash cycle in wash protocols.
-The minimum value is 00:01 s and the maximum value 60:00 min in increments of 1 s.
+- Soak time (mm:ss) Define the time period between a wash cycle in microplate wash protocols.
+The minimum value is 0 s and the maximum value 60 min in increments of 1 s.
 The default value is 00:01. - Shake speed -Define the shake speed Off, Low, Medium, or High.
 The default is Off.
+The shake speed setting is only effective when the soak time is > 00:00.

-Caution!
-Ensure that the liquid does not spill at the shake speed and volume settings in use.
+Caution Ensure that the liquid does not spill at the shake speed and volume settings in use. ▲

-Caution!
-The instrument is not intended for shaking purposes only.
+Caution The instrument is not intended for shaking purposes only.
 A separate microplate shaker is available if needed (e.g. iEMS Incubator/Shaker).
-Refer to www.thermoscientific.com.
+Refer to www.thermoscientific.com. ▲